My Car Was Towed: What Should I Do?

 • Before driving your vehicle off the impound lot, take photographs and document the state of the vehicle, including interior and exterior damage caused by the tow truck.
 You may be able to get reimbursement for damage, but only if you can prove that the damage was caused by the tow company.

-Infinity Insurance is always ready to answer your insurance-related questions.
-If you are looking for excellent rates on auto insurance then call one of our friendly Infinity agents at 1-800-INFINITY or get a free online quote today!
+Infinity Insurance Agency is always ready to answer your insurance-related questions.
+If you are looking for excellent rates on auto insurance then call one of our friendly agents.